 The daily budget refers to the maximum number that you authorize Google to charge you every day.
 You will likely hit the maximum value on most days.
 There are several payment options to choose from including, manual payments before your PPC automatic payments or ads show.
 Some businesses can even take advantage of Google’s monthly invoicing credit line.

 When determining your daily budget, set a reasonable amount that your bank account will not get emptied if you, unfortunately, mess up your Google AdWords campaign.
 You can come back and increase it later, but it is crucial that you start small and then work your budget up once you are more comfortable with the AdWords operation and you have also increased your experience in choosing the right keywords.

-5 — Ad Extensions
+5 — Ad Extensions.

 advertisement extensions refer to an ad format type that shows additional information about your business by extending the ads.
 They help in two paths including providing improved visibility and adding more value by enhancing your CTR or click-through rate.
-Examples of ad extensions that you can mix your Google AdWords campaign include things like getting directions for placing a call.
+Examples of ad extensions that you can mix your Google AdWords campaign with include things like getting directions for placing a call.

 6 — Create Your First PPC Ad